-I must admit, I haven’t researched much about photographic locations in Iceland before going there since I knew was is all arranged for us, but some of the people on our group knew so much about every place that even up to this day I learn something new when they post a photo from the trip.
+I must admit, I haven’t researched much about photographic locations in Iceland before going there since I knew it was all arranged for us, but some of the people in our group knew so much about every place that even up to this day I learn something new when they post a photo from the trip.

-So, at Kirkjufell there is an obvious view with the mountain in the back and 3 waterfalls in the front – you can optionally add more of the foreground if your lens allows, or more of the skies, if you are lucky with the cool sky.
+So, at Kirkjufell there is an obvious view with the mountain in the back and 3 waterfalls in the front – you can optionally add more of the foreground if your lens allows, or more of the skies, if you are lucky with the pretty sky.
 There is also a second layer of the waterfalls and it has the mountain in the back as well, but at a slightly different angle.
-Aaaaand, as our tour leader Patrick Di Fruscia was teaching us the whole 10 days, you can just walk around and find your own angle.
+Aaaaand, as our tour leader Patrick, was teaching us the whole 10 days, you can just walk around and find your own angle.

 I wanted the postcard view and I was very lucky to get a great image with a horse in it.
 The white horse… with the sunset colours it almost looks like a unicorn.
 Ken told me to give a bit more freedom to the mountain on top, but this composition worked fine for me.

-Before this trip I bought a variable ND-filter made by Hoya, which I decided to use in this location at the sunset.
-Very soon I found out that it had a nasty feature of making the center of my photo darker than the edges.
+Before this trip, I bought a variable ND filter made by Hoya, which I decided to use in this location at the sunset.
+Very soon I found out that it had a nasty feature of making the centre of my photo darker than the edges.
 Who really wants any effects like this?
 So I soon ditched it and never took it out again during the whole trip.

 As it got darker, the wind started blowing stronger.
-Even though I was dressed with all the possible layers, I was still cold.
-I went roaming in the field by myself, trying to find an alternative view on Kirkjufell and sinking in snow.
-Didn’t find anything exciting apart from a Japanese guy with a Mamiya camera who was showing us some awesome photos he took, but couldn’t say a word in English, so it was hard to communicate to him.
+Even though I was dressed in all the possible layers, I was still cold.
+I went roaming in the field by myself, trying to find an alternative view of Kirkjufell and sinking in the snow.
+Didn’t find anything exciting apart from a Japanese guy with a Mamiya camera who was showing us some awesome photos he took, but couldn’t say a word in English, so it was a bit hard to communicate with him.

 After it got completely dark, we drove off to some Grundarfjörður hotel in our warm and welcoming yellow bus.